aleamb/pong3d/README.md

 ### Build on Unix/Linux systems

-1. Install dependencies SDL2, Freetype2, Glew and OpenGL 4 using your favorite package manager.
+1. Install dependencies SDL2, Freetype2, Glew and OpenGL 4 using system package manager.

 By example, in Debian based systems: